Important Facts

 As an example, if you are going for a job interview for the post of software engineer, you could say that you are not good at English or public speaking.

 Be confident with this answer and do not shy away from mentioning any and every achievement of your past jobs or college/school.
-Again, it is better to narrate it like a story by first elaborating the situation that you faced followed by the task you were allocated.
+Again, it is better to narrate it like a story by first elaborating on the situation that you faced followed by the task you were allocated.

 This will build a background for the interviewer who will know the intensity of the situation.
 Now describe how you performed the task and the results that you achieved.

 This can be a difficult situation as you might not be comfortable speaking about conflicts at work while giving an interview for another job.
-However, if you face this question, it is wise to answer honestly and not to pretend as if you were never in such a situation.
+However, if you face this question, it is wise to answer honestly and not pretend as if you were never in such a situation.

 However, just explain the situation you faced and do not get carried away as you might unconsciously vent and that would be a huge red flag.

-You should professionally explain the story and speak more on how the situation was resolved than the conflict itself.
+You should professionally explain the story and speak more about how the situation was resolved than the conflict itself.
 This will show that you can face such situations professionally and that you are more towards coming to a resolution.

 If you think that only fancy titles like Team Lead will demonstrate your leadership qualities.
 You can think of any small projects you handled or even the smallest of initiatives you took in difficult situations or helped motivate your team members to complete a tough task at hand.
 All of this counts as leadership qualities.

 You can even go further back in time and narrate stories from college or school.
 But be sure to connect all the dots of your story so that it makes sense.
-And how you are going to do this is by being to the point and clear about why you are narrating this story.
+And how you are going to do this by being to the point and clear about why you are narrating this story.

-You have to be very clever while answering this question because it is no easy task to win someone over by talking about your mistakes, and especially in the case of a job interview.
+You have to be very clever while answering this question because it is no easy task to win someone over by talking about your mistakes, especially in the case of a job interview.
 But if you do it right, it can be a great advantage for you.
-All you got to do is be honest and try not to blame others.
+All you have to do is be honest and try not to blame others.

 For instance, you can say you wish to explore more in the field or that you want to switch to a different role.
 It is a really bad idea to badmouth the previous organization.

 Even if you are resigning because there is something negative to do with the company, do not mention it in a negative light.
-Instead, keep the focus on how you wish to try on new things.
+Instead, keep the focus on how you wish to try new things.

 If you are a working professional, then you must be fully aware of the current situation of layoffs worldwide.
 If you have lost your job due to a layoff, then you can just say that unfortunately your department or your position was eliminated.